 In the education and training component of my services, I choose to offer workshop topics that are consistent with my sense of social-consciousness, health and well-being.
 Frequent topics are: white privilege and being a racial ally, political trauma stress and radical self-care, life-work balance, compassion fatigue and burnout, and LGBTQIA2S+ issues.

 What services do you offer?

 I offer community workshops and professional trainings, individual counseling, psycho-educational support groups, relationship coaching, and wellness coaching.

 Where is your office located?
 Are you self-employed or do you work within a clinic?

 What are your hours of operation?

-What trainings and workshops do you offer and do they typically cost?
+What trainings and workshops do you offer, and what do they typically cost?

-I offer professional CEU trainings and community workshops from my offices at The Well.
-Themes include: how to maintain professional and personal sustainable self-care, wellness and well-being.
-I offer these workshops to mental health and social service professionals, medical providers, educators, non-profits, and community groups.
-Specific topics may include burn out, vicarious trauma, compassion fatigue, political trauma stress, oppression fatigue, and work/life balance.
-I also offer white helping professionals trainings that address our white and how to actively and professionally address racial justice and equity issues in our work.
-A few times a year I offer LGBTQ+ relationship strengthening workshops.
+I offer professional CEU workshops on any of the above topics to mental health and social service professionals, medical providers, educators, non-profits, and community groups.
 Training fees vary, depending on the services that are requested and the length of the presentation.
 I custom-design each workshop so that it meets the particular needs of the audience.
-I offer a discounted fee to non-profits for the compassion fatigue and burn out workshops.
+I offer a discounted fee to non-profits.
 The psychological crisis intervention and radical self-care and oppression fatigue trainings that I provide to street medics and community activists are free of charge.
-For more information: http://www.irenegreene.com/workshops-and-training/
+For more information: https://www.irenegreene.com/workshops-and-training/